 When applying the Natural Self model, we can work together across three realms of practice.
 Each realm of practice has a different focus, or lens, as a way of shaping the work we do together:

-The realm that we work in together depends very much on your own unique journey and particular needs.
+The way we work together depends very much on your own unique journey and particular needs.